-Membership: (aarm is now disbanned) As of August 2005, less than 200 participants registered on the discussion forums.
-Relatively few, low volume discussion boards inhabited largely by atheists, liberal Christians who are heterodox, and a very few orthodox Christians.
+Membership: (aarm is now disbanded) As of August 2005, less than 200 participants registered on the discussion forums: relatively few, low-volume discussion boards inhabited largely by atheists, liberal Christians who are heterodox, and a very few orthodox Christians.

 Practices: Antagonism towards Christianity and various Christians, misrepresentation of facts, distortion of events, personal attacks, email attacks, etc.

 Comments: There are two reasons aarm has received a listing on CARM.
-First, their actions further demonstrate the bankruptcy of atheistic morality and logic and helps CARM demonstrate this truth.
+First, their actions further demonstrate the bankruptcy of atheistic morality and logic and help CARM demonstrate this truth.
 Second, there are false accusations and inaccurate information that have been posted on the aarm boards that have not been addressed by the aarm administration at the time of the release of this article.
-The goal here is, in part, to protect my reputation against falsely published attacks upon my character and the character of Diane, and provide legal requirement in response for possible litigation.
+The goal here is in part to protect my reputation against falsely published attacks on my character and the character of Diane, and provide legal requirement in response for possible litigation.
 The administration (Mr. John Ratcliff) has provided moderators on his discussion board and has apparently not requested that they guard against false and even libelous statements.

 Also, the truth is, I (Matt Slick) didn't lose my cool.
 To say I did is a fabrication that appears to be aimed at blaming me for the atheist exodus instead of the atheists admitting they were the ones who broke the rules and were appropriately banned as a result.
 This is a repeated pattern by many of them to try and cause problems, get busted for violating the rules, and then complaining when they get banned.